 Friday – Rest Day

 Congratulations.
-You’ve done Week 3.
-Next, on to Week 4.
+You’ve done Week 1.
+Next, check out Week 2.